-At the beginning of each fiscal year, during its regular meeting held in November or December, the Compensation & Human Resources Committee approves a target award expressed as a percentage of base salary for each executive officer, including our named executive officers.
-Additionally, the Committee approves specific performance measures, weightings, goals and performance adjustment events, if any, at the corporate and division level, as applicable, for the new fiscal year.
-The performance measures are derived from a list of performance measures in our Amended and Restated 2010 Plan.
+At the beginning of each fiscal year, during its regular meeting held in November or December, the Compensation & Human Resources Committee approves a target award expressed as a percentage of base salary for each executive officer.
+Additionally, the Committee approves specific performance measures, weightings, goals and performance adjustment events, if any, at the corporate and division level, as applicable, for the fiscal year.
+The performance measures are derived from a list of performance measures included in our Amended and Restated 2010 Plan.
 For each performance measure, a threshold, target and maximum level of performance is defined, which have corresponding payout percentages.
 During the fiscal year, the Committee reviews progress against the established goals.
-Following the end of the fiscal year, at its regular meeting held in November or December, Management presents a summary of, and the Committee certifies, actual performance in comparison to the established corporate and division goals along with a corresponding payout percentage, which is expressed as a percent of target performance.
-Annual cash incentive awards are contingent upon and paid out to the executive officers in December following our earnings release for the recently completed fiscal year.
+Following the end of the fiscal year, at its regular meeting held in November or December, Management presents a summary of, and the Committee certifies, actual performance as compared to the established corporate and division goals along with a corresponding payout percentage, which is expressed as a percent of target performance.
+Annual cash incentive awards are contingent upon, and paid out to the executive officers in December following, our earnings release for the recently completed fiscal year.

 Target Awards.
-When determining the target award, as a percent of base salary, for each named executive officer, the Committee reviews the market 50th percentile for target total cash compensation (sum of base salary and target annual cash incentives) for the positions in which such executive officer serves.
-Our objective is that when we achieve target levels of performance, resulting total cash compensation paid to our executive officers is within a reasonable range of the market 50th percentile.
-Actual total cash compensation will generally exceed the market 50th percentile if actual performance exceeds established target annual financial business goals and will generally be less than the market 50th percentile if actual performance is below established target annual financial business goals.
-In addition to considering the market data, the Committee also considers experience, scope and complexity of the executive officer's position, individual contributions and performance, as well as internal pay equity.
+When determining the target award, as a percent of base salary, for each executive officer, the Committee reviews the market 50th percentile for target total cash compensation (sum of base salary and target annual cash incentives) for the positions in which such executive officer serves.
+Our objective is that when we achieve target levels of performance for each measure, resulting total cash compensation paid to our executive officers is within a reasonable range of the market 50th percentile.
+Actual total cash compensation will generally exceed the market 50th percentile if actual performance for each measure exceeds established target annual financial business goals and will generally be less than the market 50th percentile if actual performance for each measure is below established target annual financial business goals.
+In addition to considering the market data, the Committee also considers experience, tenure, scope and complexity of the executive officer's position, individual contributions and performance, as well as internal pay equity.
 Actual awards can range from 0% (if threshold levels of performance are not met) to 200% of the target award (if maximum levels of performance are met for all of the performance measures) and the resulting competitiveness of total cash compensation will also vary accordingly.

-In December 2014, the Committee approved the fiscal 2015 target awards shown below for our named executive officers.
-The change in the target award percentage, the fiscal 2015 target annual cash incentive award and resulting fiscal 2015 target total cash compensation (sum of fiscal 2015 annual base salary and fiscal 2015 target annual cash incentive award) and the comparison to the market 50th percentile are also provided.
+In December 2015, the Committee approved the fiscal 2016 target awards shown below for our named executive officers.
+The fiscal 2016 target annual cash incentive award, the change in the target award percentage, the resulting fiscal 2016 target total cash compensation (sum of fiscal 2016 annual base salary and fiscal 2016 target annual cash incentive award) and the comparison to the market 50th percentile are also provided.